aditya-an1l/tweet-from-console/README.md

 # 🐦 Tweet from Console

-> v0.1.0 Pre-Release Text version
+> v1.0.0 Text Tweet Version

 ## 💡 Send tweets right from your terminal!
 No browser needed!

 Tweet from Console is a Python-based command-line tool that lets you tweet directly from your console, command prompt, or terminal.
 Say goodbye to distracting web interfaces.

 Good for programmers and devs who wants to send a tweets without leaving their console.

 ## ✨ Features

 - 📝 Send text-based tweets from the command line
 - ⏲️ Fast, simple and straight-forward
 - 🔑 Secure integration with Twitter API

 ## 🛠️ Prerequisites